valory-xyz/open-autonomy/docs/get_started.md

   <figcaption>Hierarchy of the PrintMessageBehaviour class (some methods and fields are omitted)</figcaption>
   </figure>

-Again, the `HelloWorldABCIBaseState` is a convenience class, and the upper class in the hierarchy are abstract classes from the stack that facilitate re-usability of code when implementing the `Behaviour`.
+Again, the `HelloWorldABCIBaseBehaviour` is a convenience class, and the upper class in the hierarchy are abstract classes from the stack that facilitate re-usability of code when implementing the `Behaviour`.
 An excerpt of its code is:

 ```python
 class PrintMessageBehaviour(HelloWorldABCIBaseBehaviour, ABC):